vp0000/LinRegPy/README.md

 #### 2. Sample Usage

 The run_example.py file has a baseline implementation of the OLS method on the California Housing Dataset at scikit-learn(https://www.dcc.fc.up.pt/~ltorgo/Regression/cal_housing.html).
 Based on your requirements, you can play around with the method_dict and analyse the results for multiple models at once.

 Note that the mult parameter in the method dictionary is a common reference for the extra parameter in Lasso, Ridge and Huber regression, usually referred to as lambda, alpha and delta in many popular implementations.
-For example, method = 'lasso' would mean that mult carries the value of lambda in the L1 term of the MSE loss.
+For example, method = 'lasso' would mean that mult carries the value of lambda in the L1 term of the MSE based loss in linear regression.

 ---